Some examples of global Poisson structures on $S^4$: Preliminaries

 We prepare a torsion free connection $\nabla$ of $M$.
 Then the Schouten bracket is also globally defined by the following map

-where $\nabla\theta\cdot\eta$ is the convolution of $\nabla\theta\in \Gamma (\wedge^2 TM \otimes T^* M)$ and $\eta\in \Gamma (\wedge^2 TM)$ and the last map $\wedge^3$ means the antisymmetrization.
+where $\nabla u\cdot v$ is the convolution of $\nabla u\in \Gamma (\wedge^2 TM \otimes T^* M)$ and $v\in \Gamma (\wedge^2 TM)$ and the last map $\wedge^3$ means the antisymmetrization.

-We call that a 2-vector $\theta$ is a {\it Poisson structure} on $M$ if the Schouten bracket $[\theta, \theta ]_{Sch}$ vanishes.
-The equation $[\theta, \theta ]_{Sch}=0$ is written as a system of partial differential equations that is so hard to solve.
-When the manifold is a complex manifold, we extend the Schouten bracket to complex 2-vectors by $\mathbb{C}$-linear.
-Then the Schouten bracket $[\theta, \eta ]_{Sch}$ for two holomorphic 2-vector $\theta$, $\eta$ is a holomorphic section of $\wedge^3 T^{1.0}M$.
-A holomorphic 2-vector $\theta$ is called a {\it holomorphic Poisson structure} if the Schouten bracket $[\theta, \theta ]_{Sch}$ vanishes.
-A holomorphic Poisson structure $\theta$ induces two (real) Poisson structures as its real part and imaginary part.
+We consider a 2-vector $u$ as a homomorphism $T^*M \to TM$.
+Then the vector field $u(df)$ is the Hamiltonian vector field for a function $f$ on $M$.
+We can define a bracket $\{\cdot,\cdot \}$ by $\{f,g\}=u(df)g(=-u(dg)f)$ for functions $f,g$ on $M$.
+The bracket $\{\cdot,\cdot \}$ is a Poisson bracket on $M$, that is, satisfying the Jacobi identity, if $[u,u]_{Sch}=0$.
+We call that a 2-vector $u$ is a {\it Poisson structure} on $M$ if the Schouten bracket $[u, u ]_{Sch}$ vanishes.
+The equation $[u, u ]_{Sch}=0$ is written as a system of partial differential equations that is so hard to solve.
+When the manifold is a complex manifold, the Schouten bracket is extended to complex 2-vectors by $\mathbb{C}$-linear.
+Then the Schouten bracket $[u, v ]_{Sch}$ for two holomorphic 2-vector $u$, $v$ is a holomorphic section of $\wedge^3 T^{1.0}M$.
+A holomorphic 2-vector $u$ is called a {\it holomorphic Poisson structure} if the Schouten bracket $[u, u ]_{Sch}$ vanishes.
+A holomorphic Poisson structure $u$ induces two (real) Poisson structures as its real part and imaginary part.
 On a complex two dimensional manifold, any holomorphic 2-vector is a holomorphic Poisson structure.
 However, it is even hard to find a holomorphic Poisson structure in the case that the complex dimension is greater than and equal to three.